 In some cases, there can be a need to provide a backup source of electrical energy on the DC bus to support the ZBM maintenance cycle.

-This is not generally required (with some rare exceptions) for Victron Energy based systems, where the MultiPlus/Quattro products will provide a DC power source to the bus even when all attached ZBM2's are empty and/or performing their maintenance cycles.
+This is not required for Victron Energy based systems, where the MultiPlus/Quattro products will provide a DC power source to the bus even when all attached ZBM2's are empty and/or performing their maintenance cycles.

 For the rare cases where there is a need to do this (including to support other sorts of energy system that do not provide a 'support' power feed when all ZBM2's are empty or undertaking maintenance), it is possible to deploy a 'Support Power Supply'.